Snow White: A Deadly Summer: Production

 Maureen McCormick, who was in The Brady Bunch, had her first starring role after a long time.
 McCormick said that her only problem was having to pretend that she hated the main actress, Shanley Caswell.
 The film has Snow White in the title because the main character's name is Snow and her evil stepmother wants her dead.

 Home media

 The DVD was released in widescreen with a Dolby 2.0 Stereo mix.
 The special features are a commentary with the director and two cast members, production photos, and the film's trailer.

 Reception

-A Dread Central review said that the film could have been called Snow White and the Seven Delinquents or Snow White: A Deadly Dullness.
-Dawn Hunt of DVD Verdict thinks that the film fails most spectacularly on any expectations that viewers may have from Snow White being in the title.
+The film was critically panned, chief criticisms highlighting the incomprehensible plot with a cheap twist, bad acting, and cheap production values.
+In a Dread Central review, Foywonder writes: "The Snow White aspect seems more a gimmicky marketing ploy for what is really just a no-budget remake of that Mila Kunis movie Boot Camp (the one where she played a troubled teenager whose rich parents ship her off to an abusive rehabilitation camp for at-risk youth) crossbred with a PG-13 tweener slasher flick.
+The result is a barely competent barebones non-horror horror movie that is barely coherent and barely watchable."
+The review also criticized the title, writing that that the film could have been called Snow White and the Seven Delinquents or Snow White: A Deadly Dullness instead.
+Dawn Hunt of DVD Verdict panned the film and wrote that it fails most spectacularly on any expectations that viewers may have from Snow White being in the title.